Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns.md

 - Design the best possible merchant experience
 - Simplify learning the UI
 - Improve recognizability and ease of use
-- Improve merchants’ Admin proficiency
+- Improve merchants’ admin proficiency

 ### Composition purpose
 - Share as much code as possible